Aidan McAnespie: Investigations

 The day after the killing, the Irish Government appointed Garda Deputy Commissioner Eugene Crowley to investigate the incident.
 The results of the investigation were received by the Minister for Justice, Equality and Law Reform Gerry Collins on 8 April 1988, but have never been published.
 A Royal Ulster Constabulary investigation took place which concluded that the killing was accidental.

 In June 2008, the Police Service of Northern Ireland (PSNI) Historical Enquiries Team published its findings on the case.
 The report called the soldier's explanation for the killing the "least likely version" of what happened.

 In October 2008, the PSNI investigation concluded that David Holden's gun required 9 lbs (40 N) of force to pull the trigger, and that the soldier's account of the events was highly unlikely.
 It described the chances of this occurring, combined with hitting McAnespie by accident as, "so remote as to be virtually disregarded".

 The Secretary of State for Northern Ireland, Shaun Woodward expressed "deep regret" at the incident in a statement made in July 2009, which was welcomed by McAnespie's family.

 In January 2016, it was announced that the Public Prosecution Service would review the decision not to proceed with manslaughter charges against the soldier.

 In June 2018, it was announced that a soldier was to be charged with manslaughter by gross negligence over the 1988 killing.

 In March 2022, David Jonathan Holden once again stood trial for manslaughter charges and on 25 November 2022 was found guilty.
 In February 2023 he was sentenced to three years at Belfast Crown Court but judge Mr Justice O’Hara suspended the term for three years.

 Tributes

 A Gaelic football club in Boston, Massachusetts is named in McAnespie's memory.

-Aghaloo O'Neills Gaelic Athletic Association club hosted a weekend of Gaelic football and cultural events in 2013 to mark the 25th anniversary of his death.
+Aghaloo O'Neills GAC Gaelic Athletic Association club hosted a weekend of Gaelic football and cultural events in 2013 to mark the 25th anniversary of his death.

 Irish singer-songwriter Gerry Cunningham wrote a song in tribute of Aidan McAnespie.